dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 <!-- TODO: Remove aspnetcore\tutorials\min-web-api\samples\6.x -->
 By [Rick Anderson](https://twitter.com/RickAndMSFT)

-Minimal APIs are architected to create REST APIs with the minimal dependencies.
+Minimal APIs are architected to create REST APIs with minimal dependencies.
 They are ideal for microservices and apps that want to include only the minimum files, features, and dependencies in ASP.NET Core.

 This tutorial teaches the basics of building a miminal web API with ASP.NET Core.
-For a tutorial on creating a web API project that contains more features, see [Create a web API](xref:tutorials/first-web-api)
+For a tutorial on creating a web API project that contains more features, see [Create a web API](xref:tutorials/first-web-api).

 ## Overview